centreon/centreon-documentation/versioned_docs/version-22.04/connect/openid.md

 ## Configure OpenID Connect authentication

-Go to the **Administration > Authentication > OpenID Connect Configuration** page:
+Go to **Administration > Authentication > OpenID Connect Configuration**:

 ![image](../assets/administration/oidc-configuration.png)

-### Enable authentication
+### Step 1: Enable authentication

-First enable OpenID Connect authentication:
+Enable OpenID Connect authentication:

-- **Enable OpenId Connect authentication** allows to enable or disable OpenId Connect authentication.
+- **Enable OpenId Connect authentication**: enables or disables OpenId Connect authentication.
-- **Authentication mode** field indicates if the authentication should take place only by OpenId Connect or using local authentication as well (Mixed).
+- **Authentication mode**: indicates if the authentication should be done using only OpenId Connect or using local authentication as well (**Mixed**).
+In mixed mode, users created manually in Centreon (and not identified via Open ID) will also be able to log in.

-### Configure Identity Provider access credentials
+### Step 2: Configure Identity Provider access credentials

-Then configure Identity Provider information:
+Configure Identity Provider information:

-- **Base Url** field defines the IdP base URL for OpenId Connect endpoints (mandatory).
+- **Base URL**: defines the identity provider's base URL for OpenId Connect endpoints (mandatory).
-- **Authorization Endpoint** field defines the authorization endpoint, for example `/authorize` (mandatory).
+- **Authorization Endpoint**: defines the authorization endpoint, for example `/authorize` (mandatory).
-- **Token Endpoint** field defines the token endpoint, for example `/token`(mandatory).
+- **Token Endpoint**: defines the token endpoint, for example `/token` (mandatory).
-- **Introspection Token Endpoint** field defines the introspection token endpoint, for example `/introspect` (mandatory).
+- **Introspection Token Endpoint**: defines the introspection token endpoint, for example `/introspect` (mandatory).
+- **Client ID**: defines the Client ID.
+- **Client Secret**: defines the Client secret.
-- **User Information Endpoint** field defines the user information endpoint, for example `/userinfo`.
+- **User Information Endpoint**: defines the user information endpoint, for example `/userinfo`.
-- **End Session Endpoint** field defines the logout endpoint, for example `/logout`.
+- **End Session Endpoint**: defines the logout endpoint, for example `/logout`.
-- **Login claim value** field defines the value returned from **Introspection Token Endpoint** or **User Information Endpoint** to authenticate the user.
-For example `sub` or `email`.
-- **Scope** field defines the scope of the IdP, for example `openid`.
-Separate scope by space.
+- **Scopes**: defines the scopes of the identity provider, for example `openid`.
+Separate scopes by spaces.
-- **Client ID** field defines the Client ID.
-- **Client Secret** field defines the Client secret.
-- **Use Basic Auth for Token Endpoint Authentication** field forces to use the `Authorization: Basic` method.
-- **Disable SSL verify peer** field allows to disable SSL peer validation, should only be used for tests.

   > Depending on the identity provider, it is necessary to enter several scopes in order to retrieve the claim which will
-> identify the user.
+  > identify users.
 This is indicated in the provider's configuration documentation.
+- **Login claim value**: defines which of the variables returned by **Introspection Token Endpoint** or **User Information Endpoint** must be used to authenticate users.
+For example `sub` or `email`.
+- **Use Basic Auth for Token Endpoint Authentication**: the `Authorization: Basic` method will be used.
+Enable this option if your identity provider requires it.
+- **Disable SSL verify peer**: allows you to disable SSL peer validation.
+The identity provider's certificate will not be checked: use this option for test purposes only.

-> It is possible to define a full URL for the endpoints in case the base of the URL is different from the others.
+> You can define a full URL for the endpoints in case the base of the URL is different from the others.

-> You can enable **Authentication debug** through `Administration > Parameters > Debug` menu to understand
+> You can enable **Authentication debug** through the **Administration > Parameters > Debug** menu to understand
 > authentication failures and improve your setup.

-### Configure clients addresses
+### Step 3: Configure client addresses

-You can also configure clients addresses:
-- **Trusted client addresses** field indicates which are the IP of the trusted clients (corresponding to the reverse proxy).
-The trusted clients are separated by comas.
-- **Blacklist client addresses** field indicates which are the clients IP rejected.
+If you leave both fields blank, all IP adresses will be allowed to access the Centreon interface.

+- **Trusted client addresses**: If you enter IP addresses in this field, only these IP addresses will be allowed to access the Centreon interface.
+All other IP addresses will be blocked.
+IP addresses must be separated by commas.
+- **Blacklist client addresses**: These IP adresses will be blocked.
+All other IP addresses will be allowed to access the Centreon interface.

+### Step 4: Create users

+On page **Configuration > Users > Contacts/Users**, [create the users](../monitoring/basic-objects/contacts-create.md) that will log on to Centreon using OpenID and [grant them rights](../administration/access-control-lists.md) using access groups.

-### Examples of configuration
+## Examples of configuration

 <Tabs groupId="sync">
 <TabItem value="Microsoft Azure AD" label="Microsoft Azure AD">